forrestxu123/Android-Framework-System-Design/README.md

     - String	getVendor()
     - int	getVersion()
     - int getId()
+- SensorService: The SensorService is responsible for bridging applications with the Hardware Abstraction Layer (HAL).
+Using the poll() mechanism and the UDB-based BitTube protocol, it employs a Threadloop to receive sensor events from the HAL layer.
+- HAL API and  sensors.h: The API is the interface between the hardware drivers and the Android framework.
+It consists of one HAL interface sensors.h and one HAL implementation we refer to as sensors.cpp.
+The interface is defined by Android and AOSP contributors, and the implementation is provided by the manufacturer of the device.
+- Driver: The sensor drivers interact with the physical devices.
+In some cases, the HAL implementation and the drivers are the same software entity.
+In other cases, the hardware integrator requests sensor chip manufacturers to provide the drivers, but they are the ones writing the HAL implementation.
+In all cases, HAL implementation and kernel drivers are the responsibility of the hardware manufacturers, and Android does not provide preferred approaches to write them.

 The sample code below uses the listed API to get accelerometer's (x, y ,z) Axis.